JLarky/rad-event-listener/README.md

 }
 ```

 So that's where we are now.
 You can copy the code above into your project or just install the package.
-The whole thing is ~180 bytes gzipped.
-Importing individual functions is going to be even smaller (`radEventListener` 105 bytes, `rad` 147 bytes).
+The whole thing is 184 bytes gzipped.
+Importing individual functions is going to be even smaller (`on` 101 byte, `radEventListener` 105 bytes, `rad` 146 bytes).

 ## Another sane type-safe alternative